minsiuuu-hash/UART_SR04-DHT11_STOPWATCH-WATCH/README.md

 | Angle | -15º ~ 15º |
 | Output Signal | HIGH pulse |

-The sensor cannot measure distance exactly, so we measure the average distance value for 2 sec.
+In SR04 mode, the right button starts measurement.
+The SR04 controller measures distance 16 times during a 2-second interval and displays the average value.

 | Button | Function |
 |---|---|